drug-design/course/docs/chapters/protein-structure.md

 ### Quaternary Structure

-Many proteins, such as the hemoglobin represented here, have more than one polypeptide chain.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/quaternary-structure-73c65dae'><i class='fa fa-play' aria-hidden='true'></i></button>Many proteins, such as the hemoglobin represented here, have more than one polypeptide chain.
 The different polypeptide chains are called subunits, monomers or protomers.
 The quaternary structure of a protein refers to the spatial arrangements of its subunits without regard to the internal geometry of the subunit.

 ![](https://media.drugdesign.org/course/protein-structure/quaternary_structure.png){: loading=lazy }